Roy's Motel & Café, Amboy, California

 Main Street in Gallup, just kidding, but between the main streets...

-Between Gallup and Holbrook, Arizona
+between Gallup and Holbrook, Arizona

-"Two guns", but I miss the "No diving"-sign!
+"Two guns", a famous spot on the roadside, but I miss the "No diving"-sign!

 a floor at the Hotel Monte Vista